 This is me a long time ago on an RV Trip in Kent, WA.
 I travelled around the US for 3 months with my wife, and I forgot to shave :)

 This is me now in Ausin, TX.
-I am a Developer Advocate for IBM, Cloud Data Services.
+I am a Developer Advocate for IBM, Watson Data Platform.
 I’m all grown up and super professional.

 I’m going to put stuff here that may be useful.
 Please follow this key: